Bookings for this event are closed.

 - To keep your knowledge of diabetic retinopathy screening up to date

-- To be able to indentify when you need to refer a patient with diabetic retinopathy, in the interests of the patients's health and safety, and make appropriate referrals
+- To be able to identify when you need to refer a patient with diabetic retinopathy, in the interests of the patient's health and safety, and make appropriate referrals

 - To be able to understand the risk factors for development of diabetic retinopathy